toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/06-revision-history.md

 | Date | Changes |
 | ---- | ---------------- |
 | 2016-11-09 | Released new feature to expose a rate plan's deposit required flag, create and last update dates.
+These are read-only information.
 | 2016-10-20 | Released new feature to expose a room type's rate thresholds, in read-only format.
 Only GET operation is allowed on this sub resource.
 | 2016-10-18 | Released new feature to expose RatePlanLinkage information in read-only format in rate plan GET.
 Added links section to show rate plan resource's link to itself, his rate plan linkage parent if any, and/or its derived child rate plans if any. |
 | 2016-09-29 | New section documenting changes between V1 and V2 was added in the [FAQ and Guides section](guides.html#/v1v2diff). |